Resources, Tools, Tips, and Guides for Living the Life of an Expatriate

 From guidance on planning your move abroad, tips for living in a foreign country, to planning your return home, we have a growing list of articles and tips to help you through your journey.
 In our advice section, we offer a range of articles by expert authors and international relocation specialists.
 Each section has specific advice relating to different stages in your expatriate experience or specific issues and challenges expats face on their journey.

 We post on a regular basis about international health insurance, expatriate health insurance, international travel insurance, and much more.
 You can follow our blog by signing up for the email alerts or add our RSS feed to your favorite reader!

 When traveling or relocating to a new country, it’s important to know how to call abroad so you can stay in touch with friends, family, and business partners.
 Each country has a specific international dial-out code or international calling code.
 We have created a useful tool to help expatriates living abroad locate the correct international calling code for countries around the world.

 Make sure you have a list of local hospitals before moving abroad.
 We are building a growing list of hospitals for internationals living abroad.
 Start here:

 - Hospitals in Mexico for Expatriates

-- Hospitals in Philippines for Expatriates
+- Hospitals in the Philippines for Expatriates

-- Best Hospitals in UK for Expatriates
+- Best Hospitals in the UK for Expatriates

 We have compiled a list of the most frequently asked questions regarding international health insurance and created a comprehensive library of articles addressing many of the complex topics, to assist you in the process of understanding international insurance.
 If you can’t find the answer that you are searching for please let us know.